 The third section of the instructor’s guide, Reading Assignments and Notes, provides detailed notes for the novels with a brief overview of each book and its setting, vocabulary words with definitions, cultural literacy terms and their meanings, and discussion questions.
 Discussion questions are primarily at the comprehension level, although they occasionally challenge students’ critical thinking skills.

-The fourth section has helps for both teacher and student.
+The fourth section has aids for both teacher and student.
 For the teacher, there is a scope and sequence for the course plus tips on how to teach writing and use rubrics to evaluate written work.
 For students, there are instructions on how to do literary analysis, an extensive grammar guide, and guides for writing a position paper and a research paper.

 Students do writing assignments every week, working on a wide range of composition styles through the year.
-They write narratives, a memoir, a travel guide, a response paper, literary analysis (from different angles with different assignments), various types of essays (including timed essays), character sketches, descriptive writing, newspaper articles, interviews, and either a research project or a radio broadcast script.
+They write narratives, a memoir, a travel guide, a response paper, literary analyses (from different angles with different assignments), various types of essays (including timed essays), character sketches, descriptive writing, newspaper articles, interviews, and either a research project or a radio broadcast script.